Zephynyah/zeph-stigman/docs/deployment/mysql.md

 commands to prepare MySQL for initial API execution:

 !!! note
-    All database commands has end with a semi-colon `;` after loging in and exiting.
+    All database commands has end with a semi-colon `;` except logins in and exiting.

 Login to the database:
 ```sh